UK Destinations 2019 - Stirling & Glasgow, Scotland

 return to mdimage index

 We two couples are flying separately from the US, meeting in Dublin, Ireland, about mid-day, on a Sunday.
-We'll head into the City for a few hours of touring, getting an early dinner and its early to bed because the following morning we have a 7 am flight to Glasgow, Scotland, where our 16 day road journey begins.
+We'll head into the City for a few hours of touring, getting an early dinner and then its early to bed because the following morning we have a 7 am flight to Glasgow, Scotland, where our 16 day road journey begins.

 From the Glasgow Airport, you pop right onto the freeway.
 Stirling Castle & the Wallace Monument, only 20 miles away, are our main destinations today.

 Once we find our way up the steep hill, Stirling Castle should occupy us for a few hours, because it's an interesting collection of old buildings from different eras, and, the Castle has a long & tumultuous history.
-The Unicorn Cafe here gets consistently good reviews, especially for lunch.
+The Unicorn Cafe here gets good reviews, especially for lunch.

 |Stirling Castle from below||historical gateway to the Highlands||interior spaces|